webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-ulid"></a>
 #### ulid

-The field under validation must be a valid [ULID](https://github.com/ulid/spec).
+The field must be a valid [ULID](https://github.com/ulid/spec).

 <a name="rule-uuid"></a>
 #### uuid

-The field under validation must be a valid RFC 9562 UUID (versions 1, 3, 4, 5, 6, 7, or 8).
+The field must be a valid RFC 9562 UUID (version 1, 3, 4, 5, 6, 7, or 8).

 You can specify the version: